Designing Widget System for ING Mobile App

 “How might we facilitate behavioural change to achieve financial and environmental sustainability amongst ING customers using various widgets and bring each ING user one level up in the sustainability pyramid?"

-The target group for this project are those in the ‘day-to-day’ and ‘resilience’ levels in this financial health pyramid.
+The target group for this project are users in the ‘day-to-day’ and ‘resilience’ levels, in the financial health pyramid above.

 What Users Think